zouharvi/ptakopet/docs/src/backend.md

-DISCLAIMER: Information here is very much outdated.

 The code is hosted as [zouharvi/ptakopet-server](https://github.com/zouharvi/ptakopet-server)

 ## Build

 The multiservice backend is stitched from multiple projects.
-The server itself is written in Python3 with Flask WSGI, fast_align is C/C++, QuEst++ uses Java and Python2 and deepQuest Python3 with Tensorflow.
+The server itself is written in Python 3 with Flask WSGI, fast_align is C/C++, QuEst++ uses Java and Python 2 and deepQuest Python3 with Tensorflow.
 Since the setup for each project is quite cumbersome, ptakopet-server ships with auto install bash script, which checks for dependencies and fetches all necessary files.
 To build the multiservice backend, execute the following lines of code:

 ```
 git clone https://github.com/zouharvi/ptakopet-server